mmaaz-khan/ProductFeatureClustering/README.md

 - Number of reviews
 - Discount %
 - Brand popularity
-- Shipping time
 - Category/type
-- Product dimensions or size (if applicable)

 📦 Example Use Cases
 - A user views a laptop → recommend other laptops in the same cluster with similar price/specs.